Impotence Treatment Medications: Which One’s The Best?

 What The Best Treatment For Impotence?

-For beginners, there are currently four medications approved by FDA, i.e., food and drug administration to treat ED.
+For beginners, there are currently four medications approved by FDA, i.e., food and drug administration to Treat ED in USA.
 All 4 are in the same class called oral phosphodiesterase type 5 inhibitors meaning they all work basically they work the same way, by relaxing the body muscles in blood vessels that lead to the male organ.
 They all work to increase blood flow.

 All PDE5 inhibitors for erectile dysfunction drive your male reproductive organ arterial system to work harder.
 The only main point to keep in mind is that each person’s body is different and because the root cause of ED varies from person to person, the results of the Medication may differ.